Civil War for Truth: Media and Journalism

 But woke agenda is pushed relentlessly through all media companies.
 Producers care neither about an existing fan base nor profit and produce content that is doomed to fail.

 Netflix is known to produce huge amounts of ugly woke content for the US market.
-The French movie “Cuties” released in 2020 sexualizes teen girls and reached an audience score of 16% on Rotten Tomatoes while (left) critics loved the movie with an 88% rating.
+The French movie “Cuties” released in 2020 sexualizes teen girls and reached an audience score of 16% on Rotten Tomatoes, while (left) critics loved the movie with an 88% rating.
 This movie is one in a never-ending amount of woke movies and TV shows produced by Netflix.
-In 2022 the subscription service lost subscribers for the first time in a decade and its stock price fell 32%.
+In 2022, the subscription service lost subscribers for the first time in a decade and its stock price fell 32%.
 Elon Musk commented

-The woke mind virus is making Netflix unwatchable.
+the woke mind virus is making Netflix unwatchable.
 The growing competition is part of the story, but he is right.
-I loved watching “Sense 8,” a LGBT-friendly TV Show.
+I loved watching “Sense 8,” an LGBT-friendly TV Show.
 But it had a good story and didn’t push the ideology with force.
 The garbage I get recommended these days is unwatchable.
 The only reason I still have a Netflix account is that the content produced outside the US (for example Korea, Japan, and the Middle East) is of fantastic quality.
-Recently, the company put breaks on its woke employees.
+Recently, the company put brakes on its woke employees.
 Netflix added an “Artistic Expression” policy to its company culture memo and told their woke employees

 If you’d find it hard to support our content breadth, Netflix may not be the best place for you.

 Hollywood is tanking one franchise after the other.
-They destroyed Star Wars, Star Trek, James Bond, Ghost Busters and many more.
+They destroyed Star Wars, Star Trek, James Bond, Ghost Busters, and many more.
 The writers forgot that a good story needs to come first.
 If the story is outstanding, they might risk adding a political message.
 The gay community successfully used humor and funny TV Shows to increase acceptance since the 1990s.
 Nobody wants to be aggressively lectured, this approach will fail and increase resentment.

-The Gaming industry destroyed a huge amount of good franchises by adding woke agenda.
+The gaming industry destroyed a huge amount of good franchises by adding woke agenda.
 Nobody wants to play as a female, disabled soldier in a World War I game.

-And when they get called out and punished with dismal ratings they deflect the criticism and claim that bigots, far-right trolls, or toxic masculinity made their products fail.
+And when they get called out and punished with dismal ratings, they deflect the criticism and claim that bigots, far-right trolls, or toxic masculinity made their products fail.
 The rating platform Rotten Tomatoes shows the disconnect between common people and woke media critics for years.
-Rotten Tomatoes has two scores: The Tomatometer reflects the rating of “professional” critics and the audience score reflects the users’ ratings.
+Rotten Tomatoes has two scores: The Tomatometer reflects the rating of “professional” critics, and the audience score reflects the users’ ratings.
 The bigger the difference, the better (or worse) the movie is.
-Over the years I learned to ignore the professional critics and look for the audience score to have a fun experience.
+Over the years, I learned to ignore the professional critics and look for the audience score to have a fun experience.

 Disney got recently into a shit storm and lost an estimated $50 billion when a Zoom call leaked to the public in which they announced their policy to push woke content into future shows.
 Parents are sensitive when companies try to brainwash and manipulate their children.
 Should Disney lose the trust of parents, it will destroy more than 60 years of trust, and they might never gain it back.

 YouTube removed recently the Dislike button because it allowed people to see the ratio and quality of a video.
-The negative ratings affected political speeches of Joe Biden, political propaganda, and woke content.
+The negative ratings affected the political speeches of Joe Biden, political propaganda, and woke content.
 This useful extension brings the button back.

 Meanwhile, independent non-woke content publishers like “The Joe Rogan Experience” gain massive amounts of users.
 Rogan reaches on average 11 million listeners per episode.
-This is twenty times more than CNN reaches in its prime time.[43:1] For interesting guests or controversial topics Rogan can reach 40 million and more listeners.
+This is twenty times more than CNN reaches in its prime time.[43:1] For interesting guests or controversial topics, Rogan can reach 40 million and more listeners.

-And painting him as a conspiracy theorist or anti-vaxer and writing hit pieces made him more popular.
+And painting him as a conspiracy theorist or anti-vaxxer and writing hit pieces made him more popular.
 The controversy around a many-year-old usage of the N-Word brought him 2 million more subscribers on Spotify.[45:1]

 This shows a trend that gives hope.
 People are sick of woke political agenda.
 They want no more second-long soundbites and moderated, biased shows.
-They prefer listening to the sometimes 2-3 hour long conversations with people of all political and social backgrounds instead, because in long conversations everything is unfiltered, unmoderated, and you can’t hide an agenda.
+They prefer listening to the sometimes 2-3 hour long conversations with people of all political and social backgrounds instead because in long conversations everything is unfiltered, unmoderated, and you can’t hide an agenda.
 You need to be honest.
 Honesty is rare these days.

-This is the fourth part of a seven-part series that investigates why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
+This is the fourth part of a seven-part series that investigates, why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
 The next part will investigate Academia.

 - Corporatism and Technocracy